 DIY isn’t just about building and fixing things.
 It’s also about inventory management: maintaining a supply of the stuff you need and knowing where to find it.
-This simple bin system is the perfect project to get you organized.
-It’s modeled on the systems used in cabinet shops, plumbers’ vans and mechanics’ garages.
+This simple bin system is the perfect project to get you organized with everything from bolts to screws.
+It’s modeled on the bolt organizer systems used in cabinet shops, plumbers’ vans and mechanics’ garages.

 French Cleats Make It Neat